Strong Link Between Impotence and Heart Disease

 Author: Wiley-Blackwell

-Synopsis: Significant proportion of men with erectile dysfunction (ED) exhibit early signs of coronary artery disease.
+Synopsis: A significant proportion of men with erectile dysfunction (ED) exhibit early signs of coronary artery disease.
+The authors stress that it is vital that clinicians stabilize cardiovascular function and control any symptoms before even considering initiating any ED therapy.

 International experts are calling for all men experiencing impotence to undergo thorough medical assessments, after an extensive review showed that a significant proportion of men with erectile dysfunction (ED) exhibit early signs of coronary artery disease (CAD).